harlan-zw/wp-keystone/README.md

 `wp @live db export - | wp @local db import -`

-#### **Gotchas**

-The built sass files aren't using the minified images.

-- This is because you need to use the correct syntax for it to properly be picked up by the build tools.
-  You should explicitly reference the entire url and source like `url($img-dir + '/my-image.png')`.

 #### **Ideals**

  - All vendor plugins should be included via composer.
 For finding plugins check out the [wpackagist](https://wpackagist.org/)